 (1997 KAWASAKI ZRX1100 C1)

-Yamaha had their own hugely capable air cooled XJR1200 which in just a years time would evolve into the XJR1300, a 1251cc 139mph air cooled bike capable of a 12.2 standing quarter mile from its 105bhp engine.
-Yamaha also launched the better specced SP model in 1999 boasting speedblock paint and Ohlins (unadjustable!) shock absorbers (remember, Yamaha own Ohlins).
+Yamaha had their own hugely capable air cooled XJR1200 which in just a year would evolve into the XJR1300; a 1251cc 139mph air cooled bike capable of a 12.2 standing quarter mile from its 105bhp engine.
+Yamaha also launched the better specced SP model in 1999 boasting speed block paint and Ohlins (unadjustable!) shock absorbers (remember, Yamaha, own Ohlins).
 Yamaha also had the grey import V-Max, strangled to 95.2bhp@8000rpm and quietened to 81db from the full power monsters in Japan.
-For model year 1998, V-Max came with chrome exhaust system once more, replacing the previous years black system.
-Suzukis cheap and cheerful stunt monkey, GSX1200N & S Bandits featured an 1157cc air & oil colled engine that Moses himself rode, whilst Honda themselves had the popular CB1000 BIG 1 and BMW stalwarts had the timelessly styled R1100R.
+For the model year 1998, V-Max came with chrome exhaust system once more, replacing the previous year’s black system.
+Suzuki’s cheap and cheerful stunt monkey, GSX1200N & S Bandits featured a 1157cc air & oil colled engine that Moses himself rode, while Honda themselves had the popular CB1000 BIG 1 and BMW stalwarts had the timelessly styled R1100R.

-The 1998 CB1300 Super Four (TYPE SC40), featured an SC38E 1284cc Liquid cooled 4-cycle, 4-Cyclinder DOHC, 4 valve in line heart slightly altered from the cruiser X-4, with 17 inch wheels and a wider 130 front tyre.
-Bore and stroke and compression rations remained exactly as the X-4, whilst double pro link suspension graced the rear.
+The 1998 CB1300 Super Four (TYPE SC40), featured an SC38E 1284cc Liquid cooled 4-cycle, 4-Cylinder DOHC, 4 valves in line heart slightly altered from the cruiser X-4, with 17-inch wheels and a wider 130 front tire.
+Bore and stroke and compression rations remained exactly as the X-4, while double pro-link suspension graced the rear.
 A strong double cradle frame and twin piggy back shocks as per requirements of the naked breed were de rigeur.
 Rake and trail were 27 degrees and 113mm respectively.

 (2002 SPECIAL EDITION)